 - a.
 Indecent Conduct: lewd or indecent conduct; or distribution of obscene or libelous written or electronic material. - b.
 Violence: physical abuse of any person (including dating violence, domestic violence or sexual violence) on technical college premises or at technical college-sponsored or technical college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
-This includes fighting and/or other disruptive behavior, which includes any action or threat of violence which endangers the peace, safety, or orderly function of North Georgia Technical College.
+This includes fighting and/or other disruptive behavior, which includes any action or threat of violence which endangers the peace, safety, or orderly function of North Georgia Technical College, its facilities, or persons engaged in the business of North Georgia Technical College.
 Note: certain physical abuse may also be considered unlawful harassment. - c.
 Harassment: North Georgia Technical College prohibits unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability, age, genetic information, political affirmation or belief, disabled veteran, veteran of the Vietnam Era or citizenship status addressed directly to any individual or group that has the purpose or effect of unreasonably and objectively interfering with that individual or group's: (1) performance, (2) work or educational environment or (3) ability to participate in an educational program or activity.
 North Georgia Technical College also prohibits stalking, or other behavior which objectively and unreasonably interferes with another's legal rights or creates an objectively intimidating, hostile, or offensive environment.
 (This also includes the display of or navigation to pornography and other inappropriate websites and materials and inappropriate behavior on social media and/or networking applications.)
-Impermissible harassment may include verbal, nonverbal and/or physical conduct.
+Impermissible harassment may include verbal, non-verbal and/or physical conduct.